b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 ### 12
 > *12. The prophet will not necessarily be popular with the world or the worldly.*

 Come on, now.
-This is a self-fulfilling prophecy.
 "If I say something that mainstream disagrees with, that means I’m right."
 Isn't it convenient how the chosen spokesperson for God, loving creator of mankind, always says something upsetting to all of mankind?
+This gives the prophet a pass to *say anything*, and he can point to the opposition and nay-sayers as proof that he's right, and reflecting God's will.
+Following this logic, he could make some preposterous statement about zoophilia, and since lay people disagree, that means he must be right!

 > *As a prophet reveals the truth it divides the people.
 The honest in heart heed his words but the unrighteous either ignore the prophet or fight him.*

 What?
 Isn't the prophet meant to be unifying people under one banner?
 Gathering Israel to Zion or whatever?
 Much like how the [[Scripture/Book of Mormon/index#Pride cycle vs Agency|Book of Mormon's pride cycle]]™ is perpetuated by God making people prideful, why is God dividing people by sending a prophet to say divisive things?
 Can't God afford a PR department to run statements by first?
 Does God not know what things to say to his own children?

+"*People who ignore me or resist my words are unrighteous!*" — Someone who is definitely not a cult leader

 > *As we come closer to the Lord’s second coming you can expect that as the people of the world become more wicked, the prophet will be less popular with them.*